Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ## Calling long-running, compute-bound code

+> [!WARNING]
-WARNING: This approach should be used only after a thorough analysis of the runtime behavior and the code involved in the call hierarchy of a handler.
+> This approach should be used only after a thorough analysis of the runtime behavior and the code involved in the call hierarchy of a handler.
 Wrapping code inside the handler with `Task.Run` or `Task.Factory.StartNew` can seriously harm the throughput if applied incorrectly.
 It should be used when multiple long-running compute-bound tasks need to be executed in parallel.

 Long-running compute-bound code that is executed in a handler could be offloaded to the worker thread pool.